rafalsiepak/semstation/README.md

-This is the repository for SEMStation - Social Empowering Media Station.
+This is git the repository for SEMStation - Social Empowering Media Station.